Stray Cats, Community Cats, and TNR in IL

 There are two considerations when you find a very young kitten:

-• Is the kitten’s mother still around?
+- Is the kitten’s mother still around?
 DON’T KITNAP THE KITTENS!
-More often than not “motherless” kittens actually have a mother nearby and they should not be removed.
+More often than not, “motherless” kittens actually have a mother nearby, and they should not be removed.
 Monitor the area from a distance over several hours (at least through the following morning) to see if the mother returns.
-If the kittens seem dirty, with flat bellies, dehydrated, or have been crying for several hours, intervene sooner.
+However, if the kittens seem dirty or dehydrated, have flat bellies, or have been crying for several hours, intervene sooner.

-• How old is the kitten?
-Kittens younger than 4 weeks need to be bottle fed kitten formula (do NOT feed them milk or water) and kept warm.
+- How old is the kitten?
+Kittens younger than 4 weeks need to be bottle fed kitten formula (NOT milk or water) and kept warm.
 If you are sure the kitten doesn’t have a mother, contact an animal welfare organization to get them to safety (see A.R.F.’s owner surrender/pet relinquishment process).
-Time is of the essence because very young kittens need to be fed up to every 2 hours.
-If the kitten is older than 4 weeks, they require fewer interventions but should still be turned over to an animal welfare organization for care and adoption ASAP.
+Time is of the essence because very young kittens need to be fed frequently, up to every 2 hours.
+If the kitten is older than 4 weeks, they require fewer interventions but should still be turned over to an animal welfare organization ASAP.

-Read more about finding kittens outside and what to do, or how to figure out how old is that kitten you found.
+Read more about finding kittens outside, determining their age, and deciding what to do next.
 The video below from The Kitten Lady is a wonderful resource.

 What is TNR?

-TNR stands for Trap, Neuter, Return (or Trap, Neuter, Release and sometimes Monitor; we do not suggest releasing cats without returning them to where they came from).
+TNR stands for Trap, Neuter, Return or Release.
+Sometimes Monitor is included in the process as well.
+We do not suggest releasing cats without returning them to where they came from.
 This is a method to humanely manage free-roaming domestic cat populations.
-Outside, free-roaming cats that live in an area but don’t have owners are called community cats and the best way of caring for them is to leave them where they are in their cat colony.
-Colony caretakers practice TNR to keep the cat population size at a manageable level and colony members healthy through spay/neuter surgeries and vaccinations.
+Outside, free-roaming cats that live in an area but don’t have owners are called community cats, and the best way to care for them is to leave them in their cat colony.
+Colony caretakers practice TNR to keep the cat population size at a manageable level and colony members healthy.

 What does the TNR process include?